Fan Fiction Contest

 These are suggestions; actual categories depend on the number of entries received.
 The judges reserve the right to combine or create other categories as they see fit.
 (Just because you are the only one submitting in a category does not mean you win by default.)

 - Novel (100,000 words or more)

 - Entries should be single-spaced, with a line break between each paragraph.

 - A summary of, or a link to a wiki about, the original source material would be much appreciated.
 Not all judges follow the same things.
 See the entry form.

 - Entrants must attend the Fan Fiction Contest Critique panel to win.
-The date, time, and room for this panel will be posted in the official event schedule closer to the convention.
+The date will be Sunday of the con; time and room for this panel will be posted in the official event schedule closer to the convention.

 Use the form below to submit digital files.
 Please make a separate submission for each entry.